Calhoun Farmhouse

 The Calhoun Farmhouse is a historic house located at 2575 LA 821, about 5.5 mi west of Ruston, Louisiana, USA.

 Built around 1880 on a parcel owned by Mrs. John D. Calhoun, the house is a frame residence in Italianate style.
-Around 1890, a rear kitchen service wing was added, transforming the L-shaped building into an U-shaped one.
-A few minor alterations were made in 1952 and 1960, which included the enclosure of rear galleries and the addition of a carport which is considered a non-contributing structure.
+Around 1890, a rear kitchen service wing was added, transforming the L-shaped building into a U-shaped one.
+A few minor alterations were made in 1952 and 1960, which included the enclosure of rear galleries and the addition of a carport, which is considered a non-contributing structure.

 The house was listed on the National Register of Historic Places on May 3, 1982.